-Can chickens and ducks live together in the same coop or barn?
+Can ducks and chickens live together in the same coop or barn?

 This is a commonly asked question for homesteaders, and a very valid one.There are a lot of different opinions on this, so the answer is necessarily black and white.
 Chickens and ducks have enough differences that housing the separately would be ideal in many cases.
 But, what if you don’t have the room?

-First, it would be best to brood chicks and ducklings separate if you can.
+First, it would be best to brood ducks and chickens separate if you can.

 I have seen this happen more often when there is one or two ducks facing off to 6-10 chickens.
 They can learn to get along, and usually the ducks will fight back after a while, too.
-If possible, keep the numbers as close as possible.
+If possible, keep the number ratio of ducks and chickens as close as possible.
 Or at least make sure they have enough room to get away from each other.

 Chickens will put themselves to bed at night, but ducks not so much.

 We had to train our ducks to go into the coop at night, even during the winter.
 They like to sleep near their water or IN their water if they can.
 In the wild, that’s where they would go to get away from predators.
 It took us about a month to get it through their heads they needed to go into the coop at night, and during the summer we have to remind them again, since they like to go for nighttime swims.
 I live in town, and predators aren’t much of an issue, but if you have lots of them around, you will want to make sure they are secure each night.